SAP-samples/cloud-commerce-sample-setup/README.md

 5. Click on the URL listed next to the *Storefront* public endpoint.
 You will receive a server error.
 6. In your browser's address, append the endpoint address with */?site=electronics* and reload the page
 7. Verify that you see a basic electronics storefront.

+After the build is deployed, you can find the Data Hub endpoint in the Environments page of the Cloud Portal.

 # Limitations